upcmd/updocs-content/logs/c0114_vvvvv.md

     scope[local] merged: {
+      "up_runtime_task_layer_number": 1,
       "john": "john in sub_loop func1",
-      "tom": "this is tom in global",
       "jerry": "this is jerry in global",
-      "up_runtime_task_layer_number": 1
+      "tom": "this is tom in global"
     }

-    jovial_euclid8: overall final exec vars:
+    romantic_bartik7: overall final exec vars:

     (*core.Cache)({
       "up_runtime_task_layer_number": 1,
       "john": "john in sub_loop func1",
-      "tom": "this is tom in global",
+      "jerry": "this is jerry in global",
-      "jerry": "this is jerry in global"
+      "tom": "this is tom in global"
     })

     map[name:tom value:tom created in subtask1]